Restaurant: Cafe Medina

 - No weekend reservations

-**Recommendations: Fricassé, Salmon Fumé, Lavender Latte, Waffle with White Chocolate Pistachio Rosewater
+**Recommendations: Fricassé, Salmon Fumé, Lavender Latte, Waffle with White Chocolate Pistachio Rosewa

-I’ve been to Cafe Medina a few times and the food never disappoints me.
+I’ve been to Cafe Medina a few times and the food hasn’t been disappointing.
 Sure there are dishes that are better than others, but on the whole it’s delicious.
 Everything is made in house and the ingredients are fresh.
-The food is very eclectic, creative and gourmet with mainly French dishes influenced by Middle Eastern, Spanish, West Coast, Italian, Indian, Hungarian, Moroccan, Persian, Lebanese and of coarse West Coast flavours.
-It may sound all over the place, but it’s not.
-It’s very chic and contemporary food that’s generally well thought out and executed.
+The food is eclectic, creative and sophisticated with mainly French dishes influenced by Middle Eastern, Spanish, West Coast, Italian, Indian, Hungarian, Moroccan, Persian, Lebanese and of course West Coast flavours.
+It may sound all over the place, but it’s not and they make it work.
+It is chic and contemporary food that’s generally well thought out and executed.

 The only thing that bothers me is that the service tends to be slow and it’s understaffed for how busy the place is.
-This means that the food tends to take longer and sit longer before it’s served.
+This means that the food tends to take longer and sits longer before it’s served.
 It’s also a tiny dining room that’s quite narrow so it feels a bit cramped especially when all the tables are constantly full.
-Other than that, it’s everything good under one roof and it’s one of my favourites in the city.
+Other than that, it’s everything good under one roof and it’s a go-to for an impressive brunch.

 On the table: